paladin-t/b8/docs/manual.md

 PRINT d(1);
 ~~~~~~~~~~

-List indices begin from zero too, as how an array does in BASIC8.
+List indices begin from zero too, as how array does in BASIC8.

 #### Iterators

 List iterator and dictionary iterator are used to walk through all elements in collections.

-Iterate a list with an explicit pattern:
+Iterate a list with an explicit movement pattern:

 ~~~~~~~~~~bas
 l = LIST(1, 1, 2, 3, 5, 8)